gtag('config', 'AW-787868295');

 John D Owen supplies fantastic steaks and kebabs at their shop in Newton Stewart, Galloway.

-Owen’s is the shop window for Galloway farmers.
+Owen’s is a shop window for Galloway farmers.
 His meat is locally sourced and high quality.
 On many occasions we have returned from walks and cycles in the Galloway Hills, popped in on the cusp of 5pm and picked up a couple of well-deserved rib-eye steaks.
-They are always fantastic, in fact, some of the best I have ever had.

 While it is hard to look beyond the steak, Owen’s prepares kebabs and marinades that are brilliant for the barbecue and he bakes his own pies.
 There is a deli, too, and a good selection of cheese.
 If you love a pudding, he sells pre-packed sticky toffee pudding and jars of extra sauce.